swiftlang/swift-evolution/proposals/0303-swiftpm-extensible-build-tools.md

     /// In the initial version of this proposal, only a single build tool plugin
     /// capability is defined.
 The intent is to define new capabilities in the
     /// future.
     ///
+    /// One possible kind of capability that could be added in the future
+    /// could be a way to augment the testing support in SwiftPM.
+This could
+    /// take the form of allowing additional commands to run after the build
+    /// and test have completed, with a well-defined way to access the build
+    /// and test results.
+Another possible capability could be specific support
+    /// for code linters that could emit structured diagnostics with fix-its,
+    /// or for code formatters that can modify the source code as a separate
+    /// action outside the build.
+    ///
     /// The package plugin itself is implemented using a Swift script that is
     /// invoked for each target that uses it.
 The script is invoked after the